REU SITE - Intelligent Systems in Electrical and Computer Engineering

 COMMUNICATIONS

-The goal of this research is to design a Deep Neural Network (DNN)-assisted 300 GHz long-range outdoor communication link with a data rate of 100 Gbps, capable of rapidly optimizing its performance in response to field variations.
+The goal of this research is to design an Artificial Intelligence (AI)-assisted 300 GHz long-range outdoor communication link with a data rate of 100 Gbps, capable of rapidly optimizing its performance in response to field variations.
 With the growth of smart cities, the demand for robust, ultra-high-speed communication links is increasing drastically.
 However, the limited bandwidth available at RF and mm-wave frequencies cannot keep pace with this growth, even with employing sophisticated modulation techniques.
 On the other hand, the terahertz range offers a vast, unallocated spectrum that can provide the ultra-wide bandwidth necessary for high-speed communications.
-Recent researchers have demonstrated the potential of integrated circuit technologies to implement 300 GHz communication links with data rates exceeding 100 Gbps.
-Nevertheless, numerous unresolved challenges remain, which can be classified into three main categories: 1) integrated circuit design, 2) high-gain antenna design, and 3) the sensitivity of terahertz data links to the environmental conditions.
-In this project, we aim to address these challenges using DNNs and other optimization methods, tackling hurdles that conventional solutions cannot overcome.

 HEALTHCARE